gnuradio/hugo-website/content/blog/2023-07-16-GRC-standalone-week-6/index.md

 hello,

-So the main focus of this week was to construct a Workflow Manager module, that will manage all the parameters fetched from a .yml file provided by the user.
+So the main focus of this week was to construct a Workflow Manager module that will manage all the parameters fetched from a .yml file provided by the user.

-### so what does it actually do ?
+### so what does it actually do?

-The main function of the workflow manager is to read from a .yml file, defined like so,
+The main function of the workflow manager is to read from a .yml file, defined like this:

 ```
 workflow: